Ground Zero: Texas: Plot

-In 1995, aliens known as Reticulans have attacked El Cadron, a small border town in Texas.
+In 1995, aliens known as Reticulans attacked El Cadron, a small border town in Texas.
 The player has arrived to save the townspeople, who have been disappearing.
 The aliens have clever ways of disguising themselves as townspeople.
 The player's mission is to do away with the Reticulans, but they cannot be killed with regular guns.
 The player is armed with four BattleCams, with a stunning particle beam that stops the alien temporarily.
 The player must rid the world of the Reticulan menace before the entire area is destroyed by a nuclear bomb.

 Four special operatives will help the player by providing clues to the Reticulan base.
 When a special operative is fighting with a Reticulan, the player has to shoot the enemy before they can abduct the special operative.
 After the enemy is disposed of, the special operative can look at its pendant.
 On each pendant is a number and a shape that corresponds to a special lock.
 Once the code is cracked, the vaulted door opens to reveal the Reticulans' weapons arsenal and a cold storage area.

 After the base is secured, all of the player's BattleCams become reprogrammed with Reticulan weaponry.
 Upon learning of this development, the Reticulans deploy stormtroopers to destroy the town and its people.
 The Special Forces fight back as the areas of the town explode into debris.

 In a desperate attempt to stop the Special Forces, the Reticulans abduct Reece, take him to their mothership, and prepare to take off.
 DiSalvo rigs a special BattleCam armed with a giant alien cannon.
 With a single well-placed shot, the mothership is obliterated, saving the town and Earth from the Reticulan army.